HOW DO I KNOW IF I NEED THERAPY?

 30 hours of continuing education every two years as required by the state board of Social Work

-You are welcome to ask me questions about my experience at any time!
+You are welcome to ask your clinician questions about their experience at any time!

 WHO DO YOU SEE?
 ARE YOU TAKING COUPLES AND YOUTH?

 Couples are seen on a case by case basis, for consults (private pay) only.
 Consults are usually 1-3 sessions for problem solving or making a game plan for your next steps.
-Youth are seen on a case by case basis, and I occasionally accept new youth clients a few times each year.
+Youth clients 17 years+ are accepted on a case by case basis, as adults, to be seen by Katy Perkins.
+In the state of Texas, youth 17+ can consent to their own therapy services.
+In such cases, parents or other family members are seen as third party payors, to cover the cost of services.

 HOW MUCH WILL THIS COST, AND DO YOU TAKE INSURANCE?

-My full session rate is $120 (50 minutes).
-I accept Cigna and Aetna insurance plans.
+Full session rate for Katy Perkins is $150 (50-55 minutes); we accept Cigna (until 12/31/21) and Aetna insurance plans.
 You are not required to use your insurance.
+Full session rate for Clinical Interns is $50.

 A limited number of people are seen on a sliding scale basis.
 Consult appointments are also available at the rate of $200 (90 min) or $75 (30 min).
 Consults are usually 1-3 sessions for problem solving, making a game plan for next steps, or seeing if I'm a good fit.
 Consults are not billable to insurance.
 Please discuss any financial concerns with me so that I might determine if other options are available to you.